maljovec/nglpy_cuda/README.md

 * TODO

 # Known Issues
+* Python calls do not appear to be working correctly
 * No support yet for relaxed Graphs
 * CUDA/C code only deals with single precision floating point, requiring the user to convert their numpy arrays, either allow for both double and float types or write python-side wrapper to abstract this away from the user and force their data into single-precision.
 * Have nvcc run in python setup.py to remove extraneous step.